Mimicking Production Behavior with Generated Mocks: Experimental Results

 In the column \#INCOMPLETELY\_MIMIC, we observe that $57$ generated tests, which account for $19.4$\% of the total, have a failing oracle, implying that they do not completely mimic production behavior.
 This includes $32.2\%$ of the \graphhopper tests, $20.6\%$ \gephi tests, and $10.4\%$ of the tests generated for \pdfbox.
 These failures can occur due to the following reasons.

 \emph{Unfaithful recreation of production state:} The captured objects may be inaccurately deserialized within the generated test, implying that production states are not completely recreated.
-Deserialization of complex objects captured from production is a known problem and a key challenge for recreating real production conditions in generated tests \cite{9526340}.
+Deserialization of complex objects captured from production is a known problem and a key challenge for recreating real production conditions in generated tests \cite{9526340,alshahwan2024observation}.
 A test may also fail because a production resource, such as a file, is not available during test execution, resulting in an exception.
-Moreover, since mocks are skeletal objects that substitute a concrete object within the test, they can induce a change in the path taken through the MUT, which renders the oracle unsuccessful.
-For example, the tests generated for MUT\#2 in \graphhopper (\autoref{tab:graphhopper-results}) fail due to failing \OO, \PO, and \CO oracles.
-The tests mock a list object, and MUT\#2 tries to invoke a loop over the size of this mock list.
-Since the loop is not exercised, a different path is traversed through the MUT than the one observed in production.
+Moreover, since mocks are skeletal objects that substitute a concrete object within the test, they can induce a change in the path taken through the MUT, which renders the oracle unsuccessful. \revisedthree{For example, the tests generated for MUT\#2 in \graphhopper (\autoref{tab:graphhopper-results}) fail due to failing \OO, \PO, and \CO oracles.
+The tests mock an object of type \texttt{com.graphhopper.util.PointList}, and MUT\#2 tries to invoke a loop over the size of this mock list of points.
+Since the loop is not exercised, a different path is traversed through the MUT than the one observed in production.}